paduagroup/tutorial-lmp/README.md

         tail -f out.lmp

-Once LAMMPS finishes, note the performance in ns/day.
+Once LAMMPS terminates, note the performance in ns/day.
 See in which tasks it spends most of the computation time (pair interactions, k-space electrostatics, ...).

 Visualize the trajectory: